Plastics…Not so fantastic! Responsible Business in the 21st Century

 With the issue of plastics use now deepening within the public consciousness around the globe, what are businesses doing to reduce their use across supply chains, and what responsibilities do citizens have?
 Are governments moving quickly enough to provide the necessary political and legislative frameworks in which action can take place, and what innovations are we seeing that will facilitate the necessary shifts in consumption patterns?
 How can the impact of plastics reduction, particularly on SMEs and smaller industries, be mitigated?

-This debate, taking place as part of the DEMOCRACY ALIVE Festival, will address plastics use across society and look to drive forward the conversation around solutions and next steps.
+This debate, which was held as part of the DEMOCRACY ALIVE Festival, addressed plastics use across society and looked to drive forward the conversation around solutions and next steps.

 20:00 20:10 Welcome: Margriet Keijzer, Head of EU Office, Detailhandel Nederland

 20:10 – 20:20 Her Royal Highness Princess Petra Laurentien of the Netherlands (tbc)

 Moderated by: Neil McMillan, Director, Advocacy & Political Affairs, EuroCommerce

 Jeremy Wates, European Environmental Bureau

 Jan Ernst de Groot, Chief Legal Officer, Ahold Delhaize